-It has been agreed upon by a wide, bipartisan coalition of banking interests and state government officials that protecting banks from being penalized for doing business with companies in the industry would stimulate the economy.
+A bipartisan coalition of bankers and state officials favors protecting banks from penalties for doing business with cannabis companies to stimulate the economy.

-In fact, language nearly identical to the SAFE Banking Act, which passed last fall, was included in a second major stimulus proposed by the House Democrats to address unemployment which has skyrocketed to a level, not since the Great Depression.
+In fact, language nearly identical to the SAFE Banking Act was included in a second major stimulus proposed by the House Democrats.
+They want to address unemployment which has skyrocketed to a level not seen since the Great Depression.

 However, Senate Republicans have balked at the measure.

-Senate Major Leader Mitch McConnell (R-KY), while enamored with hemp, which grows well in his native Kentucky, remains an ardent foe of marijuana.
+Senate Major Leader Mitch McConnell (R-KY) is enamored with hemp, which grows well in his native Kentucky.
+But he remains an ardent foe of marijuana.
 The federal government defines “marijuana” as cannabis with more than 0.3 percent THC.
 The terms are used to avoid confusion.

 “I haven’t heard an intelligent objection to the Act itself, just moral puritanical prohibition language,” said Charles Gormally, Co-Chair of the Cannabis Law Practice at the Brach Eichler law firm.